 P.S.
 Like this post?
 Find it useful?
 Please help pay it forward by sharing it via social media below.

 Need help with getting your campaign launched online?
 Contact PowerThru.
 We can help with everything on your checklist, and connect you to the other people who can help too.
-We offer digital strategy, develop award-winning websites for Democratic political campaigns (our sites just won three Reed awards in 2015, including “Best Congressional Website”), offer online fundraising consulting for Democratic campaigns and more!
+We offer digital strategy, develop award-winning websites for Democratic political campaigns (our sites just won three Reed awards and two Pollies in 2015, including “Best Congressional Website” for both), offer online fundraising consulting for Democratic campaigns and more!

 If this is your first time as a candidate, check out the affordable candidate trainings offered by Wellstone, DFA, EMILY’s List (for pro-choice women) Emerge (for women, only in some states), and Victory Fund (for LGBT).
 Progressive Majority has a great campaign manual available on their website too!